Graffiti (Chris Brown album): Critical reception

 Graffiti received negative reviews from most music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 39, based on 12 reviews, which indicates "generally unfavorable reviews".
 It is the lowest-rated album of 2009 on Metacritic.

 Steve Jones of USA Today gave the album two-and-a-half out of four stars and commented that Brown "succeeds in expanding his sonic horizons with rock and Euro-dance influenced rhythms that are sure to ignite dance floors and innervate his electrifying performances".
 Billboards Gail Mitchell complimented its music as "a forward-moving fusion of R&B, pop, rock and Euro-dance".
 Thomas Golianpoulous of Spin said Brown sounded "remorseful", ending the review by saying "The album's most striking moment is 'Fallin' Down.'
 Over an ominous guitar riff, the 20-year-old sings, 'It's getting heavy / I think I'm getting ready to break down.'
 It's the most honest moment of his short career.
 The kid sure needs a vacation."
 Despite writing that it has filler tracks, Dan Gennoe of Yahoo!
 Music gave the album a seven out of 10 rating and called it the "highest point of his career".
 Chicago Tribune writer Greg Kot noted an "inconsistent and sometimes contradictory tone" in Brown's lyrics, but commented that the album has "several top-notch pieces of innocuous dance music".
 Leah Greenblatt of Entertainment Weekly complimented its "zero-gravity pleasures", writing that "at its best moments, it still floats".
 Sarah Rodman of The Boston Globe commended the music and production, but criticized Brown's songwriting.
 Joey Guerra of the Houston Chronicle said the album might have worked, but much of it "never takes flight, instead recycling the usual slick touches and arrangements."
 BBC Online's Jude Rogers noted "slinky RnB body-poppers and cheesy, breathy ballads" and commented that "plodding melodies draw attention to Brown's unpleasantly macho style".
+HipHopDX wrote: "It is clear that he is evolving as an artist and hopefully a man, and Graffiti may be the bridge between where he was and where he is going".